LeBron James: Donald Trump Has Made Hate 'Fashionable Again'

 "Racism is evil—and those who cause violence in its name are criminals and thugs, including KKK, neo-Nazis, white supremacists, and other hate groups are repugnant to everything we hold dear as Americans," he said, per CNN.com's Dan Merica.
 "Those who spread violence in the name of bigotry strike at the very core of America."

-On Tuesday, however, Trump said, "You got a lot of bad people in the other group, too," alluding to the counter-protestors, per CNN:
+On Tuesday, however, Trump said, "You got a lot of bad people in the other group, too," alluding to the counter-protesters, per CNN:

 CNN @CNN